-If you have the Relish Mama cookbook, you will hopefully have tried my hummus recipe on page 149.
-It is an absolute winner and this is also the recipe I teach in some of our classes as part of our mezze dishes.
-For that recipe, I use really good quality canned chickpeas that are preserved in water and salt and not in artificial preservatives.
+If you have the Relish Mama cookbook, you will hopefully have tried my hummus recipe.
+It is an absolute winner.
+This is also the recipe I teach in some of our classes as part of our mezze dishes.
+For this recipe, I make sure to use really good quality canned chickpeas that are preserved in water and salt, and contain no artificial preservatives.
 It pays to spend a little bit more.
 The results are always truly wonderful and means no eye rolling is required by partners who object to dried chickpeas rehydrating on bench tops.

-When time is on my side and I have forethought (something I don’t have a lot of these days with our busy life), I really do love soaking dried chickpeas overnight and cooking the following day for my hummus obsession.
-I can then also reserve some of the cooked chickpeas to be the centre for my hummus showpiece.
+When time is on my side and I have forethought (something I don’t have a lot of these days with our busy life), I really do love soaking dried chickpeas overnight and cooking my hummus obsession the following day.
+I can then also reserve some of the cooked chickpeas to be placed at the centre for my hummus showpiece.

 Very best hummus

 110g dried chickpeas, soaked overnight**